jkelly3rd/police_newjersey/README.md

 # New Jersey Officer Data Processing

+These data were obtained under the state open records law from the [New Jersey Police Training Commission](https://www.njoag.gov/about/divisions-and-offices/division-of-criminal-justice-home/police-training-commission/).

-This script processes data obtained from the state of New Jersey that includes personnel and employment history for all officers certified in the state.
-It performs several operations to clean, standardize, and reformat the data.
-The original data is preserved in a csv format for reference, and a standardized index is created for further analysis.
-The state did not provide a unique identifier number, end dates for work histories and other key elements provided by other states.
-Where that information was not provided, columns are left blank.
+The data released includes personnel information and employment history for all officers certified in the state going back to the 1940s.
+Our processing performs several operations to clean, standardize, and reformat the data into a work history index file that is consistent with other states' data obtained as part of this tracking project.
+The original data is preserved in CSV format for reference.
+The state did not provide a unique identifier number, end dates for work histories, and other key elements provided by other states.
+Where that information was not provided, columns are left blank in the standardized index.

 ## R Packages Used

-- tidyverse: For data manipulation and visualization
+- `tidyverse`: For data manipulation and visualization
-- lubridate: For handling date-time data
+- `lubridate`: For handling date-time data
-- stringi: For string manipulation
+- `stringi`: For string manipulation
-- janitor: For cleaning data and managing the workspace
+- `janitor`: For cleaning data and managing the workspace

-## Data
+## Data Files

-The input data is an Excel file named `nj_response_opra_request.xlsx` located in the `data/source/` directory.
-The file contains employment history data for officers in New Jersey.

-The output data is written to two CSV files in the `data/processed/` directory: `nj-2023-index.csv` and `nj-2023-original-employment.csv`.
+The Police Training Commission provided one data files in response to a state public records request:

+1. `nj_response_opra_request.xlsx`: Contains certification and work history for law enforcement officers

-## Data Cleaning
+## Data Cleaning and Processing

 The data cleaning process involves several steps: